The problem with pet shops

 Unlike a reputable breeder who carefully picks the two healthiest, friendliest rats, from the longest lived genetic lines, with which to breed, the rodent mills simply put a boy and girl together and wait for the babies.

-The people they sell to: Another problem with pet shops, as if the rodent mills were not enough to turn you off for life, is that they cannot monitor the people they sell their rats to.
+Another problem with pet shops, as if the rodent mill conditions and rampant bad health and temperament were not enough to turn you off for life, is that they cannot monitor the people they sell their rats to.

 Reputable breeders also tend to have waiting lists for rats, sometimes months long, which gives potential new owners the time to consider whether they really want the rat.
-There is no impulse buying from breeders.

-Reputable breeders will keep in contact with the rat's new owner for the duration of the rat's life, keeping records of what, if any, problems occur with that rat.
+Reputable breeders will keep in contact with the rat’s new owner for the duration of the rat’s life, keeping records of what, if any, problems occur with that rat.
+They also request to be informed when the rat passes away so they can keep records of lifespans in the rats they’re breeding.

 Although pet shops should not sell animals to anyone under 16 without a parent being present, there are many reported cases where children as young as 13 have been able to walk in and buy a rat, without their parents knowledge.
 In one of these cases that came to light recently, the children then tried to drown the animal for fun.